abemm7787/StarGate_Entreprise-Binance-Trading-Bot/README.md

-# StarGate Entreprise Trading Bot
+# StarGate Entreprise
+A Trading Bot Just Meant For You.
 Custom Bot for daily trading